ModelPred: A Framework for Predicting Trained Model from Training Data: Experiments

-One way to improve a model's calibration performance is bagging \citep{breiman1996bagging}, which generates an ensemble of models on bootstrapped datasets and aggregates over each prediction to obtain final prediction results.
+One way to improve a model's calibration performance is bagging \citep{breiman1996bagging}, which generates an ensemble of models on subsampled datasets and aggregates over each prediction to obtain final prediction results.
 However, training a large number of models can be time-consuming.
 We show here that \AlgName provides an efficient way to perform bagging, which effectively reduces the ECE.
-Specifically, we use LR base models for training the parameter function as a baseline of ensemble.
-Further, we combine these models with models predicted by the trained DNN, $\mathcal{A}_{DNN}$, to get a larger ensemble.
-For generating models using $\mathcal{A}_{DNN}$, each time we randomly sample a subset of instances with a ratio $0.6$ from the training set with replacement and obtain estimated models predicted by $\mathcal{A}_{DNN}$.
-As shown in Table~\ref{table:ece}, combining more models generated by $\mathcal{A}_{DNN}$ effectively lower the ECE on Iris, Spam and MNIST dataset.
-ECE on HIGGS of \AlgName is higher than Regular, because the parameter function learned on HIGGS has a relative low performance, which may be caused by the low performance of the base model, LR, on this dataset, similar to the results of dataset deletion and addition.
+Specifically, we use LR base models as a baseline of the ensemble.
+Further, we combine these models with models predicted by the trained DNN, $\Adnn$, to get a larger ensemble.
+To generate models using $\Adnn$, each time we randomly sample a subset of instances with a ratio $0.6$ from the training set with replacement and obtain estimated models predicted by $\Adnn$.
+As shown in Table~\ref{table:ece}, combining more models generated by $\Adnn$ effectively lower the ECE on Iris, SPAM, and MNIST dataset.
+We exclude the HIGGS dataset in this application due to the low performance of the base model, LR, on this dataset, which results in a large variance in the prediction.
+Additionally, temperature scaling \citep{guo2017calibration} might further improve the model's calibration performance and we consider investigating the combination of temperature scaling and our method with model ensemble as the future work.